LuminaKraft/LuminaKraftLauncher/README.md

 ---

-**🎉 Ready for multi-platform distribution!** LuminaKraft Launcher successfully builds for Windows, macOS, and Linux with optimized performance and automated build processes.
+**🎉 Ready for automated multi-platform distribution!** LuminaKraft Launcher builds automatically for Windows, macOS, and Linux via GitHub Actions with optimized CI/CD pipelines.

 <div align="center">
   <sub>Built with ❤️ by the LuminaKraft Studios team</sub>